TouhouKitkuni/TouhouKitkuni/README.md

+## Welcome
+About Me:

+Mute.
+Originally from Tokyo, Japan

-## I like Technology and want to figure out how stuff works.
+Likes Technology and wants to figure out how stuff works.

-## I mainly work on Minecraft related stuff.
+Mainly works on Minecraft related stuff.